Private Information Retrieval Over Gaussian MAC: PIR for the AWGN MAC

-remembering that $C_{SR}=\frac{1}{2}\log{(1+NP)}$ is the sum-capacity of the AWGN MAC and that $\frac{Nd}{\log{p}}=D$.
 We note that due to the additive channel, the rate is measured by the total received bits per channel use at the user, regardless of the fact that each server transmits $n$ symbols individually.
 This measure is the acceptable metric for such channels since the number of channel uses (bandwidth) is the resource usually being allocated to a system, hence if multiple servers use the same resource it is natural to count them as one.
 Note, however, that this depends on the fact that each server has its own, non-transferrable, power constraint.
-This separation scheme is always achievable, and will constitute a lower bound on the retrieval rate that can be achieved under this model.
+This separation scheme is always achievable, and will constitute a lower bound on the retrieval rate that can be obtained under this model.

-We now turn to joint schemes, which outperform separation-based schemes.
-We start with $2$ servers, i.e., N=2.
+We now turn to joint schemes, which outperform the separation-based scheme.
+We start with $2$ servers, i.e., $N=2$.
 We then extend the scheme and results to the general case of arbitrary $N$.